eeintech/guide/docs/l_route.md

 Finally, it is time!

-If you dare starting to read the following before checking out [the previous layout sections](../l_place/), you've missed the point!
+If you dare starting to read this section before [the previous layout sections](../l_place/), you've missed the point!
 Routing your board is the last step of a sucessful board output, and it should go smoothly **if** you've followed this guide's winding road without skipping a turn.

 ## The priorities